aekendig/CodingEnvSci_UF_FieldTrip/science_curriculum/science_curriculum.md

     f.
 Record number of observable plant species (morphological differences)

         ix.
-Can use iNaturalist for species identification
+Can use [iNaturalist](https://www.inaturalist.org) for species identification

     g.
 Use a meter stick to estimate height of plants within quadrat

         x.
 Pick a medium height plant?
+Or multiple canopy levels?

     h.
 Record number of observable pollinators